isc-projects/bind9/README.md

 BIND 9.11.12 is a maintenance release.

+#### BIND 9.11.13

+BIND 9.11.13 is a maintenance release, and also addresse the security vulnerability disclosed in CVE-2019-6477.

 ### <a name="build"/> Building BIND

 Minimally, BIND requires a UNIX or Linux system with an ANSI C compiler,